Hope has arrived.

 Video – A Sarasota Memorial Hospital RN shows proper putting on (donning), taking off (doffing), and storing of a surgical mask:

-Flattening the Curve - We Flattened It Once, Let's Stay Ahead of It.
+Flattening the Curve - We Flattened It Once, Let's Do it Again.

 We get ahead of COVID-19 by "flattening the curve."
 This means we implement measures to prevent everyone from getting sick at the same time.
 In this way, we give our healthcare systems and providers a fighting chance to keep up with the patient load, which means fewer people who need treatment will be turned away.